trip-ninja-inc/tn-sdk-python/README.md

-# TripNinja SDK
+# Trip Ninja SDK

-The TripNinja Python SDK is used for interacting with the TripNinjaAPI through a easy-to-use library and suite of tools.
+The Trip Ninja Python SDK is used for interacting with the Trip Ninja API through a easy-to-use library and suite of tools.

 ## Installing